bzpassersby/PANDAA-Token-Bridge/README.md

 ```

 - Add Pandaa token to your MetaMask on Goerli and Bsc testnet.
   Click `Add Token to Metamask` button would add Pandaa token symbol on your metamask goerli and bsc networks.
-You should be able to see some Pandaa Token balance on both networks instantaly.
+You should be able to see some Pandaa Token balance on both networks instantly.

 - Connect your wallet and input an amount in ether to bridge.
 You should receive metamask prompt to sign message and then confirm the transaction.
 After a short wait(typically less than 1 minute), you should see the waiting message disappear.
 And you can check your new Pandda token balance which confirms
   the bridge is successful.